JetSetIlly/Gopher2600/README.md

 	> gopher2600 -help

 This will list the available sub-modes.
-USe the -help flag to get information about a sub-mode.
+Use the -help flag to get information about a sub-mode.
 For example:

 	> gopher2600 debug -help